gmc-code/PC-Python/docs/Anvil/calculator.rst

 ------------------------------

 | Replace the default values for the button width with those based on the text value, ``i enumerate(chars)``.
-| The width value is the number of columns for the button to be spred out across.
+| The width value is the number of columns for the button to be spread out across.
 | All the buttons are to take up only 1 column, except for the ``AC`` and ``0`` buttons which will take up 2 columns.

 .. code-block:: python